thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 1. Sign in to the [Google Cloud Console](https://console.cloud.google.com/).

-2. Go to the Storage dashboard from the navigation bar on the side of your screen.
+2. Go to the **Storage** dashboard from the navigation bar on the side of your screen.

-3. Click **CREATE BUCKET**.
+3. Click **CREATE BUCKET** on the top menu bar.

 4. Enter a name for your bucket, and click **CONTINUE**.